 It’s important to realize that different kinds of drugs affect the brain differently.

 Alcohol, for example, reduces your ability to form memories.
-Heavy, long-term drinking can actually reduce your brain’s size and damage your ability to think.
+Heavy, long-term drinking or alcohol addiction can actually reduce your brain’s size and damage your ability to think.
 Cocaine, however, activates the pleasure center in your brain.
 Long-term use can cause paranoia and hallucinations.

 The thing all drugs have in common is they alter the amount of certain chemicals in the brain called neurotransmitters.